ACC, Big Ten, Pac-12 Alliance, and What It All Means: College Football Daily Cavalcade

 In the very near future, the idea of major sports network TV deals – and the ad revenue that comes with them – will go the way of the dial-up modem.

-It’s the real gag with those Progressive commercials that try to prevent you from becoming your parents.
+It’s the real gag in the Progressive commercials that try to prevent you from becoming your parents.
 If you’re actually watching that ad – or any TV ad – you’re your parents.

 It’s going to be all about streaming, and while ESPN+ is terrific, the other conferences are going to want Hulu, and Amazon, and all the other options out there ready to WAY overbid to get exclusive college football rights that live behind a subscriber paywall.